Global Air Freight Update: March 2026

 Reliable air freight planning requires up-to-date market information.
 Our monthly Air Freight Market Update offers a concise overview of rate developments, capacity availability, and other relevant market changes.

-Global Air Cargo forecast 2026 WACD expects a 2.7% increase in tonnage, while IATA projects a 2.6% increase in air cargo traffic and a 2.4% increase in cargo.
+Global Air Cargo forecast 2026 WACD expects a tonnage increase by 2,70% and IATA air cargo traffic ist projected to grow by 2,60% and cargo increase by 2,4%

-Market driver The Asia-Pacific, Middle East, and South Asia regions will drive the industry, now accounting for more than half of the global volume.
+Market driver Asia Pacific, the Middle East and South Asia are expected to drive industry growth, together accounting for more than half of global air cargo volumes.

 For further insights or shipment-specific guidance, speak with one of our local specialists.